If you want to override the Assistant overall style or any specific area, this guide will help you.

 Crucially, you can only do this after the Assistant is fully loaded and ready on the page.
 Trying too early won't work.

-The Solution: The tdAssistantConnected
+The Solution: The tdAssistantConnected Event

-To solve the timing issue, the ThriveDesk Assistant emits a custom event called tdAssistantConnected
+To solve the timing issue, the ThriveDesk Assistant emits a custom event called tdAssistantConnected as soon as it's fully initialized and added to your page.

 By "listening" for this event, you can safely access the Assistant's Shadow DOM and add your styles.